eldiankyo/cc-chatgpt/README.md

 pip install openai
 ```

-Clone this repository into a folder of your choice:
+Copy the contents of this repository to a directory of your preference by using the clone command:
 ```bash
 git clone https://github.com/eldiankyo/cc-chatgpt.git
 ```

-Inside the folder root create a .env file with this content:
+Within the root directory of the folder, create a new file named ".env" and include the following content:
 ```bash
 API_KEY=YOUR_API_KEY
 # Paste your OpenAI API key instead of YOUR_API_KEY.